 We spend lots of time on our hands, building up wrist strength and flexibility – a much needed antidote for chronic keyboard typists.
 And by challenging our centre of gravity so much, we’re developing an awareness and strengthening of our ‘bandhas’ – our internal ‘energy locks’ that include the pelvic floor and deep core muscles.
 Essentially, by establishing a Rocket practice, you’ll start to feel stronger and lighter; closer to your primal human self than ever before.

-As a Rocket devotee, I’m clearly as biased as it gets.
-But if any of my subjective description has stirred some curiosity within you, you owe it to yourself to at least give it a go.
-As with all worthwhile practices, it’s not always an easy ride.
 There are always progressions to move onto; the ego chimes up to let you know you’re not improving fast enough; and some days you feel stronger and freer than others.
 But once you’re hooked, you’ll know you’re up for the challenge.